vipickering/vincentp/_posts/2013-11-20-a-smarter-jekyll-workflow.md

 So I came up with a simple stripped down way to have my cake and eat it.

-I tried quite a few approaches to making this work (even looking at Git sub-modules) but ultimately settled on two repos.
+I tried quite a few approaches to making this work (even looking at git sub-modules) but ultimately settled on two repos.
 Now I know that make some developers frown to have your code in two places but bear with me the logic is reasonably sound and it makes things much easier to manage.

 I have a development environment, this is my standard Jekyll environment and repository.
 I created a sub folder called site and run Jekyll here so that I can add elements to the repository (such as a README that will not get compiled by accident).
 In here I develop locally, play with code and try things out, I commit often but I don’t have to worry if I swap and change between an unfinished blog post, code fix, update or anything else, I just write and commit, nothing gets lost, I can pick it up on another machine and carry on without getting myself tangled in knots.

 My second repository is my live site.
-This is my Github pages site and only contains the compiled live code, plus things like a CNAME file and various live only files.
+This is my GitHub pages site and only contains the compiled live code, plus things like a CNAME file and various live only files.

 The final piece to the puzzle is that I have a very simple <a href="#automater">Automater</a> script that watches the _site compiled folder and copies the data in this to the live site repository.
 Automater is one of those tools that is quite powerful and often gets overlooked.
 It worth learning it can save you quite a lot of time in the long run, think [Grunt](http://gruntjs.com){:rel="external"} but for system tasks.